ctaylo21/jarvis/README.md

 ./install.sh
 ```

-Now that NeoVim is installed, just install all of its plugins and you should be ready to go.
+Now that Jarvis is installed, just install all of NeoVim's plugins and you should be ready to go.

 ```
 nvim +PlugInstall